scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 It’s also an excellent time to discuss the benefits and trade-offs.
 And keep it fair.
 For example, if you just want a new syntax, is it worth disturbing an old service that hasn’t been touched in years?
 Well, it’s up to you to decide.

 *We decided to write all the new services in Scala 3 (where most of the future work will happen) and keep the rest.
-Consequently, onboarding new devs without prior Scala experience is one of my biggest challenges.* W*hen they switch from Scala 3 service to Scala 2, they bump into hurdles — some of the “intuitive” concepts don’t work as expected anymore.
+Consequently, onboarding new devs without prior Scala experience is one of my biggest challenges.
+When they switch from Scala 3 service to Scala 2, they bump into hurdles — some of the “intuitive” concepts don’t work as expected anymore.
 This requires more explanation; they seem to have to learn some things twice.*

 Okay, we defined what migration means, but how exactly do we go about it?